 Christopher accepts instructions under the Bar Council Standard Contractual Terms, details of which can be found here.

-Christopher has consistently been recommended in the directories, with Chambers and Partners 2016 saying that he “gets to grips with facts quickly and is very incisive” whilst their 2015 guide said that he is “exactly what you want in a junior.
+Christopher has consistently been recommended in the directories, with Legal 500 2016 describing him as “tenacious, thorough and a good team player” and Chambers and Partners 2016 saying that he “gets to grips with facts quickly and is very incisive” whilst their 2015 guide said that he is “exactly what you want in a junior.
 He has a really thorough understanding of competition law and is always on top of the detail”.
 Christopher is described as “easy to work with and integrates well into a team” (Chambers, 2014); he is “regularly singled out by sources for his ability to work extremely well and cohesively with those instructing him.
 Sources feel that his competition law expertise has been enhanced by the time he spent as a référendaire at the CAT and turn to him for complicated cases” (Chambers, 2013).
 In EU and competition law, Legal 500 2011 described him as a “clear, concise, and natural advocate.”